awsdocs/amazon-ec2-user-guide/doc_source/ebs-cloud-watch-events.md

    }
    ```

-1. Define a function in Lambda that will be available from the CloudWatch console\.
-The sample Lambda function below, written in Node\.js, is invoked by CloudWatch when a matching `createSnapshot` event is emitted by Amazon EBS \(signifying that a snapshot was completed\)\.
+1. Define a function in Lambda that will be available from the EventBridge console\.
+The sample Lambda function below, written in Node\.js, is invoked by EventBridge when a matching `createSnapshot` event is emitted by Amazon EBS \(signifying that a snapshot was completed\)\.
 When invoked, the function copies the snapshot from `us-east-2` to `us-east-1`\.

    ```
    // Sample Lambda function to copy an EBS snapshot to a different Region